 Start-up expenses are amortised over a three-year period of time after the beginning of business operations.

 As a general rule, deduction of interest is allowed when derived from loans of financial institutions; however, the interest paid derived from loans of non-financial institutions will be deductible up to the amount resulting from applying the average lending rate of the national bank at the date of obtaining the loan, if fixed, or at the date of each payment, if variable.

 In order for interest paid to a non-resident to be deductible, the corresponding 15% WHT must be withheld and paid.

 Corporations are allowed a deduction of loss allowance up to 2% of the account receivable balances from customers.
-Any written off should be applied against this allowance, as long as there is supporting documentation of the credit, identification documents of the debtor and creditor, and administrative and judicial collection proof.
+Any bad debt written off should be applied against this allowance, as long as there is supporting documentation of the credit, identification documents of the debtor and creditor, and administrative and judicial collection proof.